 It was suggested that (i) a fire broke out in the main RO-RO cargo space - garage - in the ship's superstructure (car deck), that (ii) water of the spray fire extinguishing system used to extinguish the fire could not escape, as (iii) the scuppers were blocked and that (iv) the weight of this water caused the vessel to capsize and sink and (v) that >1 000 persons drowned.

-The M/V AL SALAM BOCCACCIO 98 was a very robust and safe, Italian built ropax vessel and operated by a very professional ship owner at Cairo, as shown below in Figure 1 (from report).
-I assisted personally the ship owner, MI, when we inspected and bought the ropax ferry at Palermo, Italy, and its four sister ships in the 1990's.
+The M/S AL SALAM BOCCACCIO 98 was a very robust and safe, Italian built ropax vessel and operated by a very professional ship owner at Cairo, as shown below in Figure 1 (from report).
+I, since 1980, assisted personally the ship owner, MI, when we inspected and bought the ropax ferry at Palermo, Italy, and its four sister ships in the 1990's.
 The Italian Sellers were very happy to sell their very good ships and we were very happy to buy them for service in the Red Sea and Mediterranean.
+The links above do not work 5 February 2019!
+It seems particular interests do not like further interest into the crime.
+So you have to Google for more info.

 The following areas of the vessel are of interest to understand the incident: